TAILOR-UoB/new_ways_of_publishing/booksource/examples/dynamic-content.md

 Menu to launch Live Code with Thebe
 ```

-Then the code will be launched in your configured server (in this case
+This will launch the code in your configured server (in this case
-MyBinder) and a new loading text will be shown at the top of the current page
+*MyBinder*) and a new loading text will be shown at the top of the current page
 with several steps, building the code, publishing and launching.
 Depending on
-the configured server this process may take more or less time to complete, and
+the configured server this process may take some time to complete, and
-could even fail to launch.
+occasionally could fail to launch.

 ```{figure} images/thebe_steps.svg
 :name: figure-thebe-steps